mdean77a/QuicKB/README.md

 - Non OpenAI model support for synthetic questions
 - Custom Model Card (Using base from SBERT currently)
 - Update model card for dataset (link to trained model and vice versa)
-- Refactoring the trainer for better modular development (and integration with overall configs)
+- Refactoring the trainer for better modular development (and integration with overall pipeline execution)
 - python packages for whether ur cpu or gpu

 ## License